-We believe Mr. Singer is qualified to serve on our board of directors because of his knowledge of the healthcare industry and his substantial corporate development and business strategy expertise gained in the venture capital industry.
+We believe Dr. Ronaghi is qualified to serve on our board of directors because of his extensive academic training, his technical and scientific expertise as well as his operating experience in several genomic companies.

 Family Relationships

 There are no family relationships among any of our directors or executive officers.